Land Policy: Sector Results Profile

 Guatemala: As one of the factors underlying 30 years of civil war in Guatemala, land issues featured prominently in the 1996 Peace Accords.
 Lack of secure tenure rights fueled conflicts and hindered investment, especially in rural areas.
 Through the Land Administration Project that began in 1999, IBRD has helped to demarcate about 720,000 hectares of rural lands (2,980 properties titled and registered) and 67,000 urban parcels (28,750 of which received registered titles, and 40 percent of which are female heads of household), covering most lands in the Department of El Petén.
 Seventy-nine percent of land conflicts were resolved through a participatory mediation process, which was piloted under the project.
 A second Land Administration Project that began in 2007 is now extending these activities to several other departments in the country.

-Sri Lanka: The North East Housing Reconstruction Program (FY05) assisted in the reconstruction of 31,200 houses in the northeast region over a four-year period.
+Sri Lanka: The IDA-financed North East Housing Reconstruction Program (FY05) assisted in the reconstruction of 31,200 houses in the northeast region over a four-year period.
 This housing program has facilitated the return of displaced populations in the northeast, and the regularization of land titles to targeted beneficiaries.

 Demonstrating the viability of community-based approaches in securing access to land for the poor:

 Honduras: The Access to Land Pilot Project (FY01) demonstrated the financial viability of community-based land reform with private financing of land acquisition.
-By the end of the project, 990 families acquired 2,400 ha, 97 percent of farmers were able to pay back loans, and farmer incomes doubled in four years.
+By the end of the project, 990 families acquired 2,400 hectare, 97 percent of farmers were able to pay back loans, and farmer incomes doubled in four years.

 Malawi: The Community Based Rural Land Development Project (FY04) built on the new land policy adopted by the country in 2002 with IDA support.
 By May 2010, 15,000 poor families had access to land.
 Gross margins per hectare have risen ten-fold for hybrid maize from the pre-relocation baseline.